 CIGI experts on global politics, global economy and international law will discuss how to advance global climate action in 2017 and beyond.

 *This public event will be preceded by a private, half day roundtable with experts from governmental, academic, and private sectors.

-Olaf Weber is a CIGI senior fellow.
-His research with CIGI focuses on sustainability and the banking sector.
-He is currently associate professor and program director of the Master’s Program in Sustainability Management as well as professor in the School of Environment, Enterprise and Development at the University of Waterloo.
-Since 2010, Olaf has held the Export Development Canada Chair in Environmental Finance.
+Olaf Weber is a CIGI senior fellow and an expert on sustainability and the banking sector.
+He is currently a professor in the School of Environment, Enterprise and Development at the University of Waterloo and a University of Waterloo Research Chair in Sustainable Finance.